Indulal Yagnik

-Indulal Kanaiyalal Yagnik (22 February 1892 – 17 July 1972) was an Indian independence activist, who purchased indian tri colour flag from Germany to India.
+Indulal Kanaiyalal Yagnik (22 February 1892 – 17 July 1972) was an Indian independence activist and a Member of Parliament from 1957 to 1972.
 He was a leader of the All India Kisan Sabha and one who led the Mahagujarat Movement, which spearheaded the demand for the separate statehood of Gujarat on 8 August 1956.
 He is also known as Indu Chacha.
 He was also a writer and film maker.

 Yagnik was elected to the 2nd Lok Sabha from Ahmedabad constituency in the erstwhile Bombay state in 1957.
-He was re-elected to the 3rd, 4th and 5th Lok Sabha from the same constituency from 1962–1972.
+He was re-elected to the 3rd, 4th and 5th Lok Sabha from the same constituency from 1962 to 1972.

 Early life (1892–1915)

 Yagnik was born in a Nagar brahmin family at Jhagadia Pol in Nadiad, Kheda, Gujarat.
 His father Kanaiyalal died at a young age while studying.
 Yagnik completed his primary and secondary education in Nadiad and after passing the matriculation examination in 1906, he joined the Gujarat College in Ahmedabad.
 After passing the intermediate examination, he took admission to the St. Xavier's College, Bombay and passed his B.A. examination from there.
 In 1912, he passed his L.L.B. examination.